Toenail Fungus: How to Spot It Early and What to Do Next

 - Weakened immune systems

-One small crack or injury in the nail can let the fungus in.
+Even a small crack in the nail can allow fungus to enter and grow.

 How We Treat Toenail Fungus at Neuhaus Foot & Ankle